-Different handwriting programs use certain words and terminology that can be confusing to parents and new teachers and therapists.
+Different handwriting programs use certain words and terminology that can be confusing to parents, new teachers, and therapists.
 It’s so much easier for our kids when everyone uses the same language.

 Language matters when it comes to handwriting.

 - Use the same language consistently when teaching

 - Follow the language of the program the child is learning

 - Get the team on board!
 Send information to the parents so they use the same language, too!

 50 common handwriting terms that parents should know